GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

       )
     @export(as: "offsets")

-  # Vars needed to generate a list of the HTTP Request inputs
+  # Vars needed to generate a list of the HTTP Request inputs,
+  # with many of them retrieved from the current HTTP request data
   url: _httpRequestFullURL
     @export(as: "url")
   method: _httpRequestMethod